signalogic/SigSRF_SDK/mediaTest_readme.md

 When using mediaMin remotely, for example with Putty or other remote terminal utility, keep these guidelines in mind:

 > 1. Application output to remote terminals, if slow or intermittent due to unreliable network and/or Internet connections, can partially or fully block the application.
-Thus it's advisable to limit screen output. mediaMin has several ways to help with this, including (i) an interactive keyboard 'o' entry which turns off all packet/media thread screen output, and (ii) source code options in LoggingSetup() (look for LOG_SCREEN_FILE, LOG_FILE_ONLY, and LOG_SCREEN_ONLY)<br/>
+Thus it's advisable to limit screen output. mediaMin has several ways to help with this, including (i) an interactive keyboard 'o' entry which turns off all packet/media thread screen output, and (ii) source code options in LoggingSetup() (look for LOG_SCREEN_FILE, LOG_FILE_ONLY, and LOG_SCREEN_ONLY)
-> <br/>
+>
 > 2. WinSCP file manipulation should be limited during mediaMin operation.
-Any additional HDD or SSD activity during real-time mediaMin operation may impact read and write seek times<br/>
+Any additional HDD or SSD activity during real-time mediaMin operation may impact read and write seek times

 #### Other Applications and Linux Housekeeping